Homepage / Cobalt

 Cobalt

-Cobalt - an element of great importance
+Cobalt - element paramount

-Interestingly, cobalt is an element found in the body in trace amounts.
+Interestingly enough, cobalt is an element found in the body in trace amounts.
 It is stored primarily in the liver, spleen, muscles, kidneys, pancreas and bones.
 Its excesses are excreted with urine.

 Cobalt - application